yongler/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `add n/Shopee j/Software Engineer Intern p/87438807 e/hr@shopee.sg a/5 Science Park Dr t/SoftwareEngineering pt/HIGH ast/NOT_APPLIED` to add an application.
 The add command calls `Model#updateSummaryBar()`, causing all `StatsBox` to update with their new values.

 Step 3.
-The user executes `edit 1 pt/HIGH` to edit the first applications' priority tag to `HIGH`.
+The user executes `edit 1 pt/low` to edit the first applications' priority tag to `LOW`.
 The edit command calls `Model#updateSummaryBar()`, causing all `StatsBox` to update with their new values.

 <img src="images/SummaryBarExampleScenario.PNG" width="600" />